What is possessiveness?

 But being helpful is appreciated.
 Now don’t think that I’m flipping around both sides of a coin and confusing you.
 Look, there’s no rule of thumb for this, it depends on who, what, when, and why.

-I came across a study which predicts that greater interdependence between relationship partners—or closeness—creates the potential for jealousy.
+I came across a study that predicts that greater interdependence between relationship partners—or closeness—creates the potential for jealousy.

 Being possessive in a relationship.